androlopez1/ApolloBackEndEngineeringChallenge-AndresLopez/README.md

-# Apollo Back-End Engineering Challenge
+# Apollo Back-End Engineering Challenge - Andres Lopez Solution

 This challenge is designed to evaluate several things:
  - How well you know Python